deanishe/alfred-workflow/docs/index.rst

 The Alfred-Workflow Tutorial
 ============================

-A :ref:`two-part tutorial <tutorial>` on writing an Alfred workflow with **Alfred-Workflow**, taking you through the basics to a full-featured workflow.
+A :ref:`two-part tutorial <tutorial>` on writing an Alfred workflow with Alfred-Workflow, taking you through the basics to a performant and release- ready workflow.
 This is the best starting point for workflow authors new to Python or programming in general.
 More experienced Python coders should skim this or skip straight ahead to the :ref:`user-manual`.

 .. toctree::
     :maxdepth: 2